Blazorise/Blazorise.Articles/news/2025-12-12-release-notes-200/post.md

 ### Gutters Utilities

-We added a new `Gutter` system that allows you to control the horizontal and vertical spacing between columns and rows directly on any `Row` component.
+We added a new `Gutter` system that allows you to control the horizontal and vertical spacing between columns and rows directly on any `Row` and `Fields` component.
 The gutter behavior now matches Bootstrap 5's model and works consistently across all providers, including Tailwind, Bootstrap, and Bulma.
 You can apply gutters per axis (`OnX`, `OnY`) or on both axes at once, with full support for responsive values.

 Learn more in the official [Gutters Utilities](docs/helpers/utilities/gutters "Gutters Utilities") documentation page.

+### Charts

+#### Chartjs v4

+We made a lot of work to bring this to life.
+Moving forward, all Blazorise Charts static file will be handled and loaded dynamically.
+Meaning you don't need to manually include `<script>` file anymore.

+We have also updated all charts options to support new version 4.x.

+### Custom Named Axes

+It is now possible to configure custom named axes on the `ChartScales` options.
+We have introduced a new option named `AdditionalAxes`, with which you can define any number axises along with the already available `X` and `Y`.

 ## Final Notes 🏁